 Did Saul lose his salvation?

-But how many characters in the Old Testament do we see whose lives were far from godly, yet we have no doubt they were believers.
+But how many people in the Old Testament do we see whose lives were far from godly, yet we have no doubt they were believers.
 Samson, for example, lived an appalling life characterized by immorality, violence and revenge; yet his name is recorded in Hebrews chapter 11 as a man of faith (Heb 11:32).
-When Samson was dallying with Delilah, and she was trying to find out the source of his great strength, the narrative tells us “And she said, The Philistines be upon thee, Samson.
+When Samson was dallying with Delilah, and she was trying to find out the source of his great strength, the narrative tells us: “And she [Delilah] said, The Philistines be upon thee, Samson.
 And he awoke out of his sleep, and said, I will go out as at other times before, and shake myself.
-And he wist (knew) not that the LORD was departed him” (Judges 16:20).
+And he wist not [did not know] that the Lord was departed from him” (Judges 16:20).

 Matthew Henry comments here: “Many have lost the favourable presence of God and are not aware of it; they have provoked God to withdraw from them but are not sensible of their loss”.
 I can’t help but think (wishful thinking, I admit) that this was Saul’s situation.
 After all, he experienced the presence of God in ways that most people never would, and then was told that God had rejected him from being king.
 Samson’s situation was perhaps more enviable than Saul’s in that he didn’t know that God had left him; whereas Saul was told repeatedly that God had rejected him from being king, and though he sought pardon, it was refused.
 How devastating must that have been for him?